nader-einanlo/MVCMovie/readme.txt

-This is a MVC project
+This is a MVC project.